RestoredCDC/CDC_zim_mirror/README.md

 The public key will be printed.
 Copy this public key, then go to the repo in github.com, under Settings -> Deploy Keys add this public key.

-To be able to use this key on the system create a file under `config` under `~/.ssh/` with the contents:
+To be able to use this key on the system create a file named `config` under `~/.ssh/` with the contents:

 ```
 Host github.com